 Many people believe that having studied the Spanish language at school or college means you are able to speak that language – but do not be mistaken.
-Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.
+Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

 Online work search resources are expanding quickly.
 With the high level of Internet usage in Spain, the Internet is now the best place to access employment information.
 However, it is always best to use as many different work search sources as possible to find open positions.

-In effective Span job search, you should complement online work search by methods that are more traditional because employment in Spain is advertised in different ways and some jobs are not advertised in traditional forms at all.
+In the effective Span job search, you should complement online work search by methods that are more traditional because employment in Spain is advertised in different ways and some jobs are not advertised in traditional forms at all.
 More than half of all jobs in Spain are not advertised and are filled through referrals or networking.
-We refer to this as the "hidden job market" and it is a very important aspect in the work search process.
+We refer to this as the "hidden job market" and it is a very important aspect of the work search process.

 With work in Spain, quite often, it is not what you know but whom you know

 The most important route to work in Spain is through recommendations of friends, relatives and colleagues.
 This type of interpersonal recommendation is generally difficult for expatriates to access, but they can get around it by joining one of many networking groups upon their arrival in the country.
-Get a temporary work in Spain, as this will help with your networking.
+Get temporary work in Spain, as this will help with your networking.

 Testimonials of former employers are hardly ever requested.